MiaFrey/SustainableFinanceH2/README.md

 Figure 20: Differences of the allocated weights per firm
 ```

 In Figure [20], the difference in weights between Homework 2 and 1 can be observed.
 If we look at the minimum variance portfolio of December 2019, we see that only two firms have been completely removed from the portfolio.
 The first one is called Umicore.
-It is a global material technology and recycling group [@bib:umicore].
+It is a global material technology and recycling group [[16]](#16).
 Umicore's Scope 3 is the biggest, likely due to the use of the recycled materials and the supply chain before the material got recycled.
-The second company is BASF, a chemical firm [@bib:BASF].
+The second company is BASF, a chemical firm [[17]](#17).
 Its Scope 1 is high but Scope 3 is even higher.
 Once again this can be explained by their business as chemical production itself emits a lot of emissions and so does its supply chain all the way from mining to recycling.

 <p align="center">
     <img src="https://user-images.githubusercontent.com/110820736/186093821-f6b53f48-1e42-4689-89b7-03e7048f63f2.png" width="600" height="220">